Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V3/README.md

 Multi-point trajectory generation generates a trajectory between multiple target points given as a path, along with its time information.
 For example if the robot needs to be moved from point A, passes point B and then stop at point C (same logic with more points, basically we have a path which contains more than the starting and final points).

+So like the point-to-point methods the **inputs** are the path points which want to hit, and then the **output** is the array of values (sampled from the position as a function of time) that we'll give to the PID Controller as a reference.

 ### Bad Choices for Multi-Point Trajectory

 Probably the worst methods you can choose for a multiple-point trajectory planning are either using a high-order polynomial interpolation or one of the point-to-point methods.
 Let's elaborate further.